fjsnow/chirp/README.md

 ```

 > [!WARNING]
-> While scanning may seem easy at first, if you use any sort of obfuscation or your package gets relocated, it will very likely break the scanner.
-In this case, manual registration would be required.
+> If you use any sort of obfuscation or your package gets relocated, it will very likely break the scanner.
+In these cases, manual registration would be recommende.